aram-o/spring-boot-scraper/README.md

 This is the demo apllication which uses spring-batch and scrapes web page.

-To run:
-1. pull application.
-2. docker-compose up --build
+To run simply call docker-compose up --build

 It expose two endpoints.
 1. One to list all persons.